-Based on everything I have seen thus far, it’s clear to me that hybrid cloud cannot be accomplished without some level of automation to fully utilize the power of the public and private cloud.
+Based on everything I have seen thus far, it’s clear to me that hybrid cloud cannot be accomplished without some level of automation to fully utilise the power of the public and private cloud.

 That automation can be as simple as low level Infrastructure orchestration, creating and deploying instances via an API, and go up the stack to deploying applications hosted on those new instances.
-Depending on how mature your IT organization is, much can be accomplished by turning infrastructure into code.
+Depending on how mature your IT organisation is, much can be accomplished by turning infrastructure into code.

 Added benefits to provisioning automation are: